Trump administration moves to shift small arms gun export approval from State Department to Commerce

 Sen. Steve Daines, a Montana Republican who pushed for the shift to Commerce, told The Times his state’s “world-class firearm and ammunition manufacturers should not be burdened by unnecessary regulations and costs.”

-Trump administration officials say they hope the shift can be finalized quickly following a 45-day comment period that began Monday.
+Trump administration officials say they hope the shift can be finalized quickly following a 45-day comment period that officially begins Wednesday.
 Once it has passed, Congress could try to overturn the policy, but would have to pass legislation to do so — something officials say is unlikely given the near unanimous support the shift among Republicans.

 Mr. Daines, meanwhile, said he wishes even more red tape were being cut.
 “While this is a step in the right direction,” he said, “more work remains to be done and I will continue pushing.”